 Posted on April 12 2022

-Among my absolute favorite vintage guitars is the Gibson Les Paul Model goldtop with gold finish made in 1957.
+Among my absolute favorite vintage guitars is the Gibson Les Paul Model goldtop with gold finish made from mid 1957 to mid 1958.
 Gibson's Les Paul model guitar was only five years old in 1957, and in my opinion, this is the year they finally got it right.
 Goldtop Les Paul guitars from previous years are fantastic of course, but the combination of the tune-o-matic bridge, humbucking pickups, and last full year of the gold finish is the best combination of features.